AmnesicOblex/deck-of-fate/README.md

 Some effects of **The Deck** will require you to roll a **Fate Die**.
 This starts off as a d4, but it will grow over time.

+### Pocket Aces

+At the start of a long rest/day you may draw one card from the deck which grants you temporary access to a spell which counts as a pact magic warlock spell.
+You may cast this spell until your next long rest.
+Alternatively, you can choose to discard the card and lose access to the spell in order to cast the spell without expending a spell slot.

 ## Twist of Fate

 Reading the tarot cards gives you glimpses into the future.
-When you finish a long rest, you can take a peak at the top three cards of the deck.
+When you finish a long rest, you can take a peak at the top three cards of the deck (after optionally drawing a card for **Pocket Aces**).
 If a _minor arcana_ card is inverted, you can choose to take 1 fate die of psychic damage to revert the card to its normal orientation.
 If a _marjor arcana_ card is inverted, you can choose to roll 1 fate die to see how many fate dice of damage you must take in order to revert the card to its normal orientation.

 ## Tempt Fate